bagustris/compvib/README.md

 # compvib
-Resources for teaching class "computational vibration" at engineering physics ITS
+Resources for course "computational vibration" at engineering physics ITS